Army Personnel Office (Wehrmacht)

 The Army Personnel Office (HPA; Heeres Personal Amt, Heerespersonalamt or Heeres Personalamt) was a German military agency formed in 1920 and charged with the personnel matters of all officers and cadets of the army of the Reichswehr and later the Wehrmacht.
 With increased recruitment of officers in 1935 and especially in the Second World War, it was given multiple new tasks.
 The growing demands led to numerous organisational changes.

-In October 1942, Major General Rudolf Schmundt became the new head of the HPA.
-After his death from injuries received during the assassination attempt on Hitler's life of 20 July 1944, General Wilhelm Burgdorf took over the function.
+Following the dismissal of Friedrich Hossbach as chief military adjutant to Hitler in 1938 Rudolf Schmundt the then Deputy Chief of the Personnel Department took over as de facto chief military adjutant and continued in this post when he was promoted to Chief of the Army Personnel Office in October 1942.
+After Schmundt died from injuries received during the assassination attempt on Hitler's life of 20 July 1944, the Deputy Chief of the Personnel Department Wilhelm Burgdorf took over the function and as chief military adjutant to Hitler.

 The agency had several departments (Abteilung).